 USC Trojans Transfer Portal Class Ranks Second To Last In Big Ten, Leads Only Purdue

+USC Trojans Transfer Portal Class Ranks Nearly Dead Last In Big Ten, Ahead Of Purdue

 The USC Trojans were hit hard by the NCAA transfer portal when it opened in December.
 USC coach Lincoln Riley and the Trojans have had over 20 departures through the portal, with just 11 incoming.
 Not only is the quantity of players leaving tough on the team, but the Trojans are losing some big stars.